Distributor/ Business Partner Audits in Pharmacovigilance

 - Posted by: Manoj Swaminathan

-Not all companies would consider setting up affiliate offices/ subsidiaries in all countries, where they wish to operate or commercialize products.
-In such scenarios, the Pharma company may consider nominating a distributor or business partner.
-Besides, companies may even consider co-marketing arrangements in countries where they are already operating, by means of own-label or private label supplies, or by any other means such as co-promotional or out/in- licensing agreements.
+Not all companies would consider setting up affiliate offices/ subsidiaries in all countries where they wish to operate or commercialize products.
+The Pharma company may consider nominating a distributor or business partner in such scenarios.
+Besides, companies may even consider co-marketing arrangements in countries already operating, using own-label or private-label supplies or other means such as co-promotional or out/in- licensing agreements.

-Very often, the distributor may have limited knowledge or resources in Pharmacovigilance, which may be primarily attributable to their geographical location.
-At the end of day, Pharmacovigilance obligations lie with the marketing authorization holder (MAH), and hence it is necessary to have necessary safety data exchange agreements (SDEA) in place.
+Very often, the distributor may have limited knowledge or resources in Pharmacovigilance, primarily due to their geographical location.
+Pharmacovigilance obligations lie with the marketing authorization holder (MAH); hence, it is necessary to have necessary safety data exchange agreements (SDEA) in place.
 At times, just having an SDEA may not be considered enough.
 There is also a need for considering periodic risk-based evaluation and audit.

-The ideal strategy is to have a formal business partner evaluation process for qualifying a distributor, prior to signing off a commercial agreement.
+The ideal strategy is to have a formal business partner evaluation process for qualifying a distributor before signing off a commercial agreement.
 With this, it is possible to undertake a risk-based assessment (or even audit) in advance, with a pre-determined audit frequency.
-The European Medicines Agency recommends every MAH to have a 3-5 year strategic audit plan in place.
+The European Medicines Agency recommends every MAH have a 3-5 year strategic audit plan.
 Questionnaire-based assessment is no longer considered an audit.

 Objective